 Grammarly is a tool.
 It's not foolproof.
-It can help you produce a stronger document but it doesn't catch everything and doesn't fix things automatically.
+It can help you produce a stronger document, but it doesn't catch everything and doesn't fix things automatically.
 Grammarly scans your writing and points out possible grammar errors, spelling errors, and problems with sentence construction or length.
 However, you can't do a wholesale "accept" for all the proposed changes.
 You'll need to go through each suggested correction and decide how to respond.
 While Grammarly will do a more thorough check than the built-in spell checks of Microsoft Word or Apple Pages, it won't spot all problems, and sometimes its suggestions are going to be wrong or inappropriate for the context.
 Grammarly will facilitate better writing.
 It doesn't replace going through your document carefully, and it's not equivalent to using a professional editor to review your document.
-However, one major benefit of using Grammarly is that, by having to evaluate Grammarly's proposed corrections, you'll find yourself reviewing your writing more carefully than before and catching problems you might have missed in the past.
+However, one major benefit of using Grammarly is that, by having to evaluate Grammarly's proposed corrections, you'll find yourself reviewing your writing more carefully and catching problems you might have missed in the past.

 Is Grammarly for you?

 Unless you're a strong writer and copy editor who rarely misses a grammar or spelling issue, Grammarly can help you.
-If you're not sure if Grammarly is for you, the company makes it easy to check out their product by offering a free version that will check your text for 150 grammar and spelling issues.
+If you're not sure if Grammarly is for you, the company makes it easy to try their product by offering a free version that will check your text for 150 grammar and spelling issues.
 Grammarly's premium account offers a much larger menu of features.

-For anyone who is writing something that needs to be as error-free as possible--such as a grant proposal or resume--Grammarly's premium version would be a worthwhile purchase.
+For anyone writing something that needs to be as error-free as possible--such as a grant proposal or resume--Grammarly's premium version would be a worthwhile purchase.
 Grammarly would also be a good investment if English is not your first language.
-While you'll need to bring a basic understanding of English to Grammarly to evaluate Grammarly's suggested changes, a Grammarly scan can give you direction.
+While you need to bring a basic understanding of English to Grammarly to evaluate Grammarly's suggested changes, a Grammarly scan can give you direction.
 After you scan your document with Grammarly, you'll see where your biggest trouble spots are.
 For example, maybe you're solid with spelling, but there are a few grammar rules that regularly trip you up.
 Grammarly can help you see areas where you need to improve your skills.

 As mentioned above, Grammarly offers a free, basic account.
 If you want to move to the premium account, you have a choice of three subscription options.
 You can purchase a monthly ($29.95/mo.), quarterly ($59.95/quarter), or annual subscription ($139.95/year).
-A quarterly subscription could be a good fit for a job hunt or for a block of time when you anticipate working on a number of grant proposals or other donor documents
+A quarterly subscription could be a good fit for a job hunt or for a block of time when you anticipate working on a number of grant proposals or other donor documents.

 Having a second pair of eyes review your grant proposals and other important documents is always advisable.
 If you can afford to pay a professional copy editor, but all means do that.
-However, if you can't afford a copy editor, and you don't have friends or colleagues who are good at spotting English grammar and spelling mistakes, consider a subscription to Grammarly.
+If you can't afford a copy editor, and you don't have friends or colleagues who are good at spotting English grammar and spelling mistakes, consider a subscription to Grammarly.

 Note: This is affiliated post, which means we'll receive a commission at no additional cost to you if you subscribe to Grammarly through this link.
 We only use affiliate links for products and services we recommend and use ourselves.
 Thank you for supporting our site!